Projects per year

 Cummins, M. (Organiser), Bowden, J. (Organiser), Tetteh, G. (Organiser), Garcia Raoul-Jourde, A. M. (Organiser), Brown, B. D. (Invited speaker), Riccardi, A. (Invited speaker) & Zhang, H. (Participant)

-10 Oct 2023Activity: Participating in or organising an event types › Participation in workshop, seminar, course
+10 Oct 2023Activity: Presenting or Organising an Event › Conference, workshop, seminar or course